redcorelinux/redcore-skel/skel/.config/qtile/README.md

 * JetBrainsMono Nerd Font
 * Kvantum and QT5CT for applying themes to QT applications
 * lxappearance for applying themes to GTK applications
+* feh to set the wallpaper

+## Assets
+The wallpaper and font used in this config can be found in the assets directory.

 ## Changing Themes
 The current configuration comes with several pre-installed color schemes.
 The default theme is the Redcore theme.
 These are also included: